rdswyc/DataStructures/Array/README.md

 The source code for this solution was divided into three files.
 * `Array.h` is the header file, with the structures and the function signatures, to hide internal implementation details.
 * `Array.cpp` imports and implements the header file, with the all the underlying logic.
+* `Sort.cpp` imports the header file and implements the sorting methods.
 * `main.cpp` is the entry point of the console program and will call the functions in the header file.

 Since there are multiple files, building has to take care of all needed dependencies.